chaninder/dsc180a-q1-project/README.md

 ## Vision Transformer Model

+In order to run the code in this notebook, you must install the following dependencies:

 - ### Dependencies:
   - **json**: Included in the Python standard library.
   - **PIL (Pillow)**: Install with `pip install Pillow`.